tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ### Requirements

-As mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows), you will need [Visual Studio 2019 Version 16.8 Preview 2](https://devblogs.microsoft.com/visualstudio/visual-studio-2019-v16-8-preview-2/) (the community edition is freely available). **Earlier versions of Visual Studio will not work**.
+As mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows), you will need [Visual Studio 2019 Version 16.8.4](https://visualstudio.microsoft.com/downloads/) (the community edition is freely available). **Earlier versions of Visual Studio will not work**.
 You will also need [Node.js](https://nodejs.org/en/) if you want to build the UI.

 ### Generating the project files